brucedkyle/architectures/docs/sustainability/inventory.md

 _Inventory optimisation_ is a collection of best practices for ensuring the retail organisation maintains complete and accurate stock levels whilst balancing customer demand against current and future stock levels.

 In this overview, we will discuss the business challenges, business value, and business outcomes and then provide automation and modernization actionable steps organizations can take to drive innovation and move toward a digital supply chain.
 These are based on The Action Guide in Own your transformation survey of 1500 CSCOs across 24 industries.
-These actionable steps will be developed through the lens of use cases on how the main risk factors can be transformed:
+Actionable steps will be developed through the lens of use cases on how the main risk factors can be transformed:

 -	Demand Risk (under stock and over stock),
 -	Loss and waste management, and
 -	Product timeliness.

 We will then give an overview of the solution, reference architecture, logical diagram, and how these capabilities are realized by technology capabilities.